Estimates of the age of the Earth --

 believe that the earth's crust solidified about 3.9 billion years

 ago.
-Part of the universe itself are much older, dating back to the
+Parts of the universe itself are much older, dating back to the

-big bang, some 15 billion years ago.
+Big Bang, some 13.8 billion years ago.
 Such estimates are accepted by

 essentially all geologists, biologists and other earth and life